 A– Check the seed packets for planting dates.
-If the recommendation is to start seeds ten weeks before planting outside, the middle of March would be the right time to sow most plants.
+If the recommendation is to start seeds ten weeks before planting outside, the middle of March would be the right time to sow indoors.
 But don’t rush it, or your plants will be ready before they can go outside!
 Start cabbage, celery, and other cool-weather vegetables soon.
-Aim to plant outside in the middle of May, after hardening them off: perennial seedlings; and cool-weather annuals, herbs, and vegetables.
-Warm-weather annuals, herbs, and vegetables must wait until the end of May.
-(See February questions for damp-off information.)
+After hardening them off, plant outside in mid-May, along with perennial seedlings, cool-weather annuals and herbs, and other cold tolerant vegetables.
+Cold sensitive plants must wait until the end of May.
 Use grow- lights to make sure plants have adequate light; if the stems start to stretch, they need more.
 If you haven’t started begonia tubers yet, do that now.
+(See February questions for damp-off information.)

 Q– When will your tomato seedlings be ready?

 A– The first transplants will be available for sale around the last week of April .
+Patio tomatoes are ready earlier.
 We do not recommend planting them outside into the soil until the end of May, unless you have made special arrangements for warming the soil and protecting seedlings from frost.
 See questions & answers under Vegetables in the April section.

 Q– Can I start pruning yet?

 A– Yes.
 But do not prune spring-bloomers like forsythia, except to remove broken branches or suckers, or you will remove spring blossoms in the process.
-Do not prune birch and maple after the sap starts to rise; while still dormant, it’s OK, or after leaves are fully out in late spring.
-This is a good time to prune fruits trees.
+Do not prune birch and maple after the sap starts to rise; it’s okay while trees are still dormant, or after leaves are fully out in late spring.
+Now is a good time to prune fruits trees.

 Q– What other gardening chores can I do now?

 A– Anything you didn’t do on the February list, do now; and start cleaning up debris and raking as soon as the snow recedes.
-Make a cold frame to start early seedlings outside as the weather warms.
+Make a cold frame to grow early seedlings outside as the weather warms.
 Don’t remove mulches yet, even if temperatures are warm and the snow melts.
 Cut branches of flowering shrubs for forcing into bloom inside the house.
-Look for Eastern tent caterpillar or other insect egg masses on tree bark, and peel them off.
-Tent caterpillar masses look like blobs of dried, gray Styrofoam wrapped around the branch.
+Look for Eastern tent caterpillar or other insect egg masses on tree bark, and destroy them; tent caterpillar masses look like blobs of dried, gray Styrofoam wrapped around the branch.